The Bankrate promise

 1. Research current savings account rates

-The first step to get the best percent annual percentage yield (APY) is to understand what’s considered competitive in the current interest rate environment.
-The best savings accounts today pay around 0.6 percent APY, so aim for something around that mark.
+The first step to get the best annual percentage yield (APY) is to understand what’s considered competitive in the current interest rate environment.
+The best savings accounts today pay around 4 percent APY.
+Meanwhile, the national average is 0.19 percent APY, and many big banks continue to offer rates that are much lower.

 Compare rates at multiple brick-and-mortar banks, online banks and credit unions.
 Online banks tend to pay higher rates than traditional banks.